igromanru/HD2-Undetected-Features/README.md

 - If I remember correct, Super Credits, Medals and probably Requisition Slips count to the same limit.
 Therefore, you might want to focus on one resource.

 ## Errors
 Everything that doesn't work as expected will print an error message to the console.
-While with v1.2 the program should be able to open a process handle to the game without a problem, GameGuard seems to be able to interfere sometimes afterward.
+While after v1.2 the program should be able to open a process handle to the game without a problem, GameGuard can sometimes revoke handle's access to the game.
 If you get any errors, try to restart the tool multiple times and see if you can get features that you want activated.
-To be safe, try at least 6 times, before reporting the issue.
+To be safe, try at least 6 times.
+If you keep getting errors with `Status 0xC0000022`, it means GG prevents write access to the game.
+In such case, you can't use this tool on your system.

 ## Disclaimer
 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the AntiCheat to protect the process.